-Don’t try any new foods.
-This is the #1 rule to nutrition in the week before a race.
+This is the #1 rule to nutrition during the week before a race.
 Think about the foods you already eat and have eaten throughout your marathon training and then think of how you can prep them ahead of time.

-Think about how you will store your prepped foods.
-Ziploc bags?
+Do you need Ziploc bags?
 Foil pans that you can bake something in and then throw away?
 Tupperware (do you need a few more)?

 Quick Note: I have focused on preparing healthy carb choices as your diet the week before a marathon or half marathon should be very carb focused.

 I love crockpot oatmeals, baked oatmeals and just simple stovetop oatmeals.
 However, if I want to save time, I’ll make a big batch of crock pot or baked oatmeal (I shared this Baked Blueberry Oatmeal recently) and then just reheat it throughout the week.